-- 1.5.2.1.
-The Men's and Women's Continental Champions, respectively, will be awarded the Gold Medal and Diploma of the FAI.
-The second and third placings will be awarded an FAI Silver and Bronze Medal, respectively, and Diplomas of FAI. - 1.5.2.2.
-The Continental Champions, second, and third placings in the various programmes will be awarded Medals by the organisers and Diplomas by the FAI.
+- 1.5.1.1.
+The Advanced World Aerobatic Champion will be awarded the Gold Medal and Diploma of the FAI, as well as the Peter Celliers Trophy.
+The second and third placings will be awarded an FAI Silver and Bronze Medal respectively and Diplomas of the FAI. - 1.5.1.2.
+The Advanced World Aerobatic Champion in the Free Programme and in each of the Unknown Programmes will be awarded Gold Medals by the organisers and Diplomas by the FAI.
+The second and third placings will be awarded Silver and Bronze Medals by the organisers and Diplomas by the FAI. - 1.5.1.3.
+The World Team Champions will be awarded the Gold Team Medal and Diploma of the FAI.
+The second and third placings will be awarded FAI Silver and Bronze Team